-David Lurie is a Senior Vice President with Teneo based in New York.
-In his role, he focused on corporate communications, CEO positioning, and integrated digital strategy.
+David Lurie is a Managing Director with Teneo based in New York.
+In his role, he focuses on corporate communications, CEO positioning, and integrated digital strategy.

 David joined Teneo from General Electric where he spent 6 years in various marketing and communications roles.
 At GE, David focused on financial communications and media relations, supporting senior executives on all major financial events, proactive media opportunities, and the development of new digital strategies for reaching investors.
 He also led the issues management heat map process for the function globally and served as lead spokesman for various corporate issues involving litigation, environmental disputes, healthcare benefits, and SEC-related matters.

 During his time with GE, David also managed paid media strategy for the brand across all media including TV, print, radio, search, and digital, helping the company develop direct relationships with its key audiences.

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.

 This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".

 The cookie is set by GDPR cookie consent to record the user consent for the cookies in the category "Functional".

 This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Other.

 The cookie is set by GDPR cookie consent to record the user consent for the cookies in the category "Advertisement".